-After the air adjustments have been completed, recheck the draft pressure at the same point as the smoke spot test.
-The draft should be adjusted to 0.02 inches w.c.
+After the air adjustments have been completed, recheck the draft pressure.
+The overfire draft should be adjusted to -0.02 inches w.c.

-In the United States, the Beckett AF Burner may be equipped with Beckett's " Inlet Air Shut-Off" to increase efficiency.
+In the United States, the Beckett AF Burner may be equipped with Beckett's "Inlet Air Shut-Off" to increase efficiency.
 (Beckett Part No. AF/A 5861).